Policy G1: Protecting and Enhancing Green and Blue Infrastructure

-4.90 Small sites (i.e. sites for housing of 0.4 hectares or 10 housing units, or under, or other types of development sites of 0.4 hectares, or under) face practical constraints on both the retention of green assets when designing the development and in the provision of compensatory (or additional) green assets.
+4.92 Small sites (i.e. sites where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more) face practical constraints on both the retention of green assets when designing the development and in the provision of compensatory (or additional) green assets.
 Trees or hedgerows around the perimeter of a site might be practicable to retain for example, whereas a tree or group of trees in the centre of a site could prevent the development unless they were removed.
 As well as compensatory (or additional) green assets in the form of small trees and small landscaped garden areas or flowerbeds, other alternatives could be used, e.g. green roofs, green walls, water features, bat or bird boxes and roosting sites.

 Justification for Policy G1